 Without a doubt the best way to experience the flora and fauna of Izunuma up close is to take a cruise in a pleasure-boat – a service offered only during the months of July and August every year, during the Izunuma-Uchinuma Lotus Festival.
 The boats are driven by local fisherman and cruise along a path deliberately cut through the carpet of lotus plants.
 The boat is literally surrounded by lotus as far as you can see on both sides, throughout the duration of the cruise.

-It is incredibly relaxing and almost fantastical as you float along, almost as if you were a bird flying in and around the flowers – an experience you won’t find elsewhere in Japan!
+It is incredibly relaxing as you float along, almost as if you were a bird flying in and around the flowers – an experience you won’t find elsewhere in Japan!
 The ride takes about 30 mins for a round trip and will cost you just 700 yen.

 According to our friendly boat captain, the lifespan of a lotus flower is a mere four days!
 The flowers will open up in the morning and close their petals again in the afternoon (so it is highly recommended to visit during the morning to catch the flowers at their best)!
 After four days, the petals will gradually drop leaving only the stem and seed pods.
 However, the sheer number of lotus plants growing across Lake Izunuma means that there is a constant bloom of flowers throughout the entire festival period, with the final flowers usually closing their petals for the last time at the end of August/early September.